crashoverride777/swifty-sk-scroll-view/README.md

 # How to use

 - Step 1: Add the CustomScrollView.swift file to your project

-This make a subclass of UIScrollView and sets up the basic properties of it.
-It than has its own touches method which get passed along to the relevant scene.

 - Step 2: In your relevant SKScene you want to use it you create a moveable node